CTSRD-CHERI/SIMTight/README.md

   * Parallel scalar/vector pipelines, exploiting scalarisation for increased throughput
-  * Register file and store buffer compression, exploiting scalarisation for reduced onchip storage and energy
+  * Register file and store buffer compression, exploiting scalarisation for reduced on-chip storage and energy
-  * Eliminates register size and spill overhead of CHERI almost entirely
+  * Significantly reduces register size and spill overhead of CHERI
   * Runs [CUDA-like C++ library](doc/NoCL.md) and [benchmark suite](apps/)
     (in pure capability mode)
   * Implemented in Haskell using the